 The accompanying condensed consolidated financial statements and related financial information should be read in conjunction with the audited consolidated financial statements and the related notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 24, 2021 (2020 Form 10-K).
-The significant accounting policies used in preparation of these condensed consolidated financial statements as of March 31, 2021 and for the three months ended March 31, 2021 and 2020 are consistent with those discussed in Note 2 in the 2020 Form 10-K.
+The significant accounting policies used in the preparation of these condensed consolidated financial statements as of June 30, 2021 and for the three and six months ended June 30, 2021 and 2020 are consistent with those discussed in Note 2 in the 2020 Form 10-K.